joshiemoore/snakehdl/README.md

 * INPUT - `input_bits(input_id: str, bits: Sequence[int]=[0]) -> BOp`
 * OUTPUT - `output(**kwargs: BOp)`

+At compile time, the root of the tree must be an OUTPUT node, and this node's named outputs will be your circuit's outputs.
+Any INPUT leaf nodes will be treated as your circuit's named inputs.

 The `bits` argument to CONST and INPUT allows you to select a range of bits from the input signal by providing a sequence of bit indices.
 For example, for an 8-bit input signal `0Babcdefgh`, passing `[2, 4]` as the `bits` argument will result in the 2-bit signal `0Bdf` being emitted by the INPUT node.